kabirsachdev7/cse15l-lab-reports/lab3.md

 ### Code for StringServer
 ![image](https://user-images.githubusercontent.com/114371214/215438771-640d4327-46b2-4f61-a696-c29ed39c8fe8.png)

-The code above shows the implementation of a a web server called "StringServer."
+The code above shows the implementation of a web server called "StringServer."
 The state of the server is a string that gets concatenated to by incoming requests.
 The StringHandler class implements the URLHandler interface, and provides the logic for handling HTTP requests.
 It has a single instance variable loadingString which is initially an empty string.
 Requests are recieved through `handleRequest` which checks if the request path is `/add-message`.
 If it is, then it splits the query of the request into a String array and checks if the initial element is "s."
-If it is, then it proceeds to concatenate "\n" and the value of the second element of `paramenters` array to `loadingString`.
+If it is "s, it proceeds to concatenate "\n" and the value of the second element of `paramenters` array to `loadingString`.
 Finally, the method returns the `loadingString` as the output of the method.

 ---